tal-amir/tal-amir.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in [Nadav Dym](https://nadavdym.github.io)'s group at the Faculty of Mathematics, Technion Institute of Technology, Haifa, Israel.
+I am a research associate at the Faculty of Mathematics, Technion Institute of Technology, Haifa, Israel, working with [Dr. Nadav Dym](https://nadavdym.github.io).

 My research interests encompass machine learning and optimization, with a focus on developing mathematical tools and practical algorithms to enable deep learning on irregular data types such as sets, point clouds, and graphs.
 [More info](https://tal-amir.github.io/research/)